 This article describes a disciplined approach to DevOps.
 It begins by defining DevOps, no small task given the continued debate within the DevOps community, as well as what a disciplined approach to DevOps entails.
-We go on to show how DevOps strategies are explicitly addressed by the Disciplined Agile Delivery (DAD) framework, thereby taking some of the mystery about how DevOps works in practice.
+We go on to show how DevOps strategies are explicitly addressed by the Disciplined Agile (DA) toolkit, thereby taking some of the mystery about how DevOps works in practice.
 Finally, the article ends with some parting thoughts regarding how to transition to a DevOps mindset.

 Table of Contents

 - The BizDevOps Vision